kflorence/jquery-plugin/readme.md

 initialization, right after the default options are merged with those that are passed in.
 This function will be given any arguments that are passed into the plugin on initialization, including any options that were passed in.

+Inside of your plugin, you can refer to the element that called the plugin by referencing the value "this.element" (for object plugins).
+If your plugin was defined using a function, using "this" inside of the plugin will reference the invoking element.

 If your plugin contains a function with the same name as the plugin, it will be treated as a public constructor function.
 This function will be called anytime the plugin is invoked without calling another